-In practice, accountability mechanisms for the registry operator may be defined by contract, memoranda of understanding, or service level agreements (SLAs).
+In practice, accountability mechanisms for the registry operator may be defined by a contract, memoranda of understanding, or service level agreements (SLAs).
 An oversight body uses these mechanisms to ensure that the registry operator is meeting the needs of the affected community.
-The oversight body is held accountable to the affected community by vastly different mechanisms, for instance recall and appeal processes.
+The oversight body is held accountable to the affected community by vastly different mechanisms -- for instance, recall and appeal processes.

 For protocol parameters [RFC6220], the general oversight of the IANA function is performed by the IAB as a chartered responsibility from [RFC2850].
-In addition, the IETF Administrative Oversight Committee (IAOC), a body responsible for IETF administrative and financial matters [BCP101], maintains an SLA with the current registry operator, the Internet Corporation for Assigned names and Numbers (ICANN), thereby specifying the operational requirements with respect to the coordination, maintenance, and publication of the protocol parameter registries.
-Both the IAB and the IAOC are accountable to the larger Internet community and are being held accountable through the IETF Nomcom process [BCP10].
+In addition, the IETF Administration Limited Liability Company (IETF LLC), as part of the IETF Administrative Support Activity (IASA), is responsible for IETF administrative and financial matters [RFC8711].
+In that role, the IETF LLC maintains an SLA with the current registry operator, the Internet Corporation for Assigned Names and Numbers (ICANN), thereby specifying the operational requirements with respect to the coordination, maintenance, and publication of the protocol parameter registries.
+Both the IAB and the Board of the IETF LLC are accountable to the larger Internet community and are being held accountable through the IETF NomCom process [RFC8713].